thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 f.
 Update the controller to use the correct image

+Update: a Makefile has now been added with targets which automatically sets the image to your image registry hostname and namespace and back again based on env vars, meaning you do not need to check these values into git.
+If you wish to do this, set the image as shown below (changing version tag if needed)

 Note: we may update this to use a deployment, as well as deploy the correct service and route later.

 ```